 - (1) SWHYHBVI is held directly as to 60.82% by VSI.
-VSI is wholly-owned by Shenwan Hongyuan (International) Holdings Limited.
-Shenwan Hongyuan (International) Holdings Limited is wholly-owned by Shenwan Hongyuan Group Co., Ltd. Hence, VSI, Shenwan Hongyuan (International) Holdings Limited and Shenwan Hongyuan Group Co., Ltd. are deemed to be interested in the same parcel of 402,502,312 shares held by SWHYHBVI under the SFO. - (2) Shenwan Hongyuan (International) Holdings Limited also held directly 3,306,257 shares of the Company.
-Hence, Shenwan Hongyuan Group Co., Ltd. is also deemed to be interested in the same parcel of 3,306,257 shares held by Shenwan Hongyuan (International) Holdings Limited under the SFO.
+VSI is wholly-owned by Shenwan Hongyuan (International) Holdings Limited which is in turn a wholly-owned subsidiary of Shenwan Hongyuan Securities Co., Ltd. Shenwan Hongyuan Securities Co., Ltd is wholly-owned by Shenwan Hongyuan Group Co., Ltd. Hence, VSI, Shenwan Hongyuan (International) Holdings Limited, Shenwan Hongyuan Securities Co., Ltd and Shenwan Hongyuan Group Co., Ltd. are deemed to be interested in the same parcel of 402,502,312 shares held by SWHYHBVI under the SFO. - (2) Shenwan Hongyuan (International) Holdings Limited also held directly 3,306,257 shares of the Company.
+Hence, Shenwan Hongyuan Securities Co., Ltd and Shenwan Hongyuan Group Co., Ltd. are also deemed to be interested in the same parcel of 3,306,257 shares held by Shenwan Hongyuan (International) Holdings Limited under the SFO.

-Save as disclosed above, as at 31 December 2016, the Company had not been notified of any person who had interests or short positions in the shares or underlying shares of the Company, which were required to be recorded in the register required to be kept by the Company pursuant to section 336 of the SFO.
+Save as disclosed above, as at 31 December 2017, the Company had not been notified of any person who had interests or short positions in the shares or underlying shares of the Company, which were required to be recorded in the register required to be kept by the Company pursuant to section 336 of the SFO.